shaart/pstorage-multiplatform/README.md

 1. Download release build for your system.
 2. Run installation file.
 3. Open `pstorage-multiplatform.exe` in the root of installed directory.
-Be free to move it to another place of to another PC as whole directory.
+Be free to move application to another place or to another PC as whole directory.

 ## How to build